Belfield, New South Wales: Location

 Belfield has a mixture of residential, light industrial and commercial areas.
 A small shopping strip is located along Burwood Road.
-The Cooks River and its tributary, Coxs Creek, form a natural border, to the north of the suburb, separating it from Strathfield South.
-The suburb is bisected by Punchbowl Road.
-The section northwest of that road is in Strathfield Council, while the section southeast of the road is in Canterbury-Bankstown Council.
+The northern boundary of Belfield is Punchbowl Road.
+A crescent-shaped area north of Punchbowl Road and south of the Cooks River and its tributary, Coxs Creek, is in Strathfield Council and was formerly also part of Belfield, but in 2023 was transferred to the suburb of Strathfield South.